garythedog/smart-store-wilkersonderek/README.md

 The final P6 submission included:

-* A Power BI report containing:
+- A Power BI report containing:

-  * 3–5 visuals supporting one clear business outcome
+  - 3–5 visuals supporting one clear business outcome
-  * Clean layout with deliberate use of color, whitespace, and labels
+  - Clean layout with deliberate use of color, whitespace, and labels
-  * Consistent formatting following BI design guidelines
+  - Consistent formatting following BI design guidelines
-* A written or narrated insight summary explaining the recommended action
+- A written or narrated insight summary explaining the recommended action and how each OLAP visual supports the decision

 ---

 ## ✅ Summary

 P6 demonstrates the transition from *data engineering* to *data communication*.
-The insights developed tie directly to a single business outcome: improving revenue through category optimization.
+The OLAP visuals above tie directly to a single business outcome: improving revenue through category and regional optimization.
 This project completes the BI pipeline and showcases the full analytics lifecycle—from raw data all the way to actionable business intelligence.

----

-If future phases build on this, additional enhancements may include interactive dashboards, forecasts, or integration of advanced analytics models.